Stocks are soaring, and most Black people are missing out

 Black people have also often lacked the opportunity to build up wealth, park it in the market and watch it grow over time.
 In general, they have lower incomes, which leaves less money to invest after paying bills.
 Many also work jobs that don’t offer retirement plans like a 401(k).

-The typical Black family has less than $13 in wealth for every $100 held by the typical white family.
-Lower rates of stock ownership are a small reason why.
-The most important factor may be the restricted access Black borrowers had to mortgages and affordable housing through decades of redlining and other discriminatory practices, said Raphael Bostic, president of the Federal Reserve Bank of Atlanta, in a recent speech.
+Lower rates of stock ownership are a small reason for the wealth gap between Black and white families.
+The most important may be the restricted access Black borrowers had to mortgages and affordable housing through decades of redlining and other discriminatory practices, said Raphael Bostic, president of the Federal Reserve Bank of Atlanta, in a recent speech.

 Researchers say increased investment by racial minorities in the stock market, carried through future generations, could help narrow the wealth gap.
 Toward that end, industry groups are trying to encourage more Black people to become financial planners, who could then draw in potential investors.

-Instead of stocks, wealthier Black households are more likely to own assets that have a reputation for being safer, such as bonds, life insurance or real estate, said Tatjana Meschede, associate director at Brandeis University’s Institute on Assets and Social Policy.
+Instead of stocks, wealthier Black households are more likely to own safer investments, such as bonds, life insurance or real estate, said Tatjana Meschede, associate director at Brandeis University’s Institute on Assets and Social Policy.

-Black people “are shortchanging themselves by investing in more secure opportunities that yield less of a return,” she said.

-The largest bond fund has returned less than 40% over the last decade, for example.
+The largest bond fund has returned less than 40% over the last decade.
 That’s far below the nearly 257% that the largest stock fund has delivered over the same time.
 Real estate has also had slower gains.

-The difference in stock-ownership rates is one reason the typical white, non-Hispanic household had a net worth of $189,100 in 2019, versus $24,100 for the median Black household, according to the Fed survey.
-That gap of nearly eight times compares with a little more than six times at the start of the millennium.

-“Especially if you talk about working for 30 to 40 years and steadily contributing to a retirement account and not taking it out when you change jobs or borrowing against it, you would come out way ahead” with a portfolio that has stocks in addition to lower-risk investments, said Sherman Hanna, a professor at Ohio State University who does research on financial planning.
-He calls it “the easy route to accumulating at least some amount of wealth.”

-Kashif A. Ahmed, president of American Private Wealth, a financial planning firm in Bedford, Massachusetts, remembers giving a talk at a Black church about the higher long-term returns that stocks have historically provided.

-“One person sitting in the audience said, ’That’s all fine and wonderful, but this is all for white folks,'” he said.

-Malcolm Ethridge, a financial adviser in the Washington area, regularly sees a reluctance to invest in stocks among Black people with enough money to do so, such as tech executives, attorneys and people who inherited rental properties.
+Malcolm Ethridge, a financial adviser in the Washington area, regularly sees a reluctance to invest in stocks among Black people with enough money to do so.

 “My personal opinion is Black Americans tend not to trust things that are not tangible because of our history in this country and things being taken away,” Ethridge said.
 “It gets passed on to you from generation to generation: to only trust and believe in things you can actually touch.”